Marketing - Research & Analytics

 - There will be a strong focus on applying marketing research and analytics to strategic marketing decision-making.

-- You will have access to the full suite of Microsoft products, including: Microsoft CRM, Excel and PowerPoint.
+- Students will have access to the full suite of Microsoft products, including Microsoft CRM, Excel and PowerPoint.

-- In the second semester, you will develop and implement a capstone project that will integrate and apply your learning.
+- In the second semester, students will develop and implement a capstone project that will integrate and apply their learning.

 Start with a post graduate certificate, and continue to an MBA through our degree completion partnership.
-Successful graduates of this program may choose to continue with courses leading to a graduate degree
+Successful graduates of this Marketing – Research and Analytics program may choose to continue with courses leading to a graduate degree

 |Davenport University||Masters Business Administration - Strategic Management Concentration|